thecowgoesmoo/Tau/README.md

 $5 is less than a kajillion.

+These are inspired by the Moog Taurus pedal bass synthesizer, but fall far short since an actual synth isn't included.
+There are excellent free plugins and cheap analog synth clones to be had, though, which Tau will happily control.

-Informed by an excellent wikihow from from amandaghassaei: https://www.instructables.com/id/Send-and-Receive-MIDI-with-Arduino/
+This project was inspired by an excellent wikihow from from amandaghassaei: https://www.instructables.com/id/Send-and-Receive-MIDI-with-Arduino/

 Use the also excellent Hairless MIDI application to read the serial stream from the Tau pedals: